marceldbo/Domoticz-GPSD-plugin/README.md

 To install:

-- Go in your Domoticz directory using a command line and open the plugins directory.
+- Go into the Domoticz plugins directory using a command line.
 - Run: `git clone https://github.com/marceldbo/Domoticz-GPSD-plugin.git`
 - Restart Domoticz.

 To update:

-- Go in your Domoticz directory using a command line and open the plugins directory then the Domoticz-GPSD directory.
+- From the Domoticz plugins directory, using a command line, go into the Domoticz-GPSD-plugin directory.
 - Run: `git pull`
 - Restart Domoticz.

-## Manual install including additional notes
+## Configuration and additional notes

-- Create a new directory in `/home/pi/domoticz/plugins`, e.g. gpsd, and place the `plugin.py` file in this directory.
-- Make the file executable: `sudo chmod 755 plugin.py`.
+- Check if the plugin file is executable `ls -al`.
+If not, do `sudo chmod 755 plugin.py`.
 - Check that the `gpsd.sock` in `/var/run` is readable for all users.
 If not, change the permissions as follows `sudo chmod 666 gpsd.sock`.
 - Now stop and start the domoticz service.
 - The plugin should be selectable under the `Hardware tab`.